JackPikatea/pikatea-documentation/docs/guide/software-audio-mixing.md

 #### Edit AutoHotKey Script

-Right click and edit the script you created ealier.
+Right click and edit the script you created earlier.
 Go ahead and remove everything that is already there.

 First place this at the top of the file.
 ```